get2work/securityplus/8 Cryptographic Solutions/Increasing Hash Security.md

 # Dictionary Attack

-When an attacker tries every word in a list
+Using a list (or 'dictionary') of commonly used passwords and trying them all

 # Brute-force Attack

-When an attacker tries every posslbe password combination
+Involves trying every possible combination of characters until the correct password is found

 # Rainbow Tables